hiero-ledger/hiero-website/content/_index.md

 [[section_roadmap_points]]
 heading = "Transition of network repositories" text = '''
-Hedera has existed since WHEN, which has allowed its developer ecosystem to grow as represented by the variety of projects within its repository (<a href="https://github.com/hashgraph" target="_blank" rel="noreferrer noopener">https://github.com/hashgraph</a>).
+Hedera has existed since 2017, which has allowed its developer ecosystem to grow as represented by the variety of projects within its <a href="https://github.com/hashgraph" target="_blank" rel="noreferrer noopener">repository</a>.
 With the number of projects involved, the initial priorities are to transition the repositories needed to run a fully functioning base network (including Consensus Node, Mirror Node, JSON-RPC-Relay, and others) as soon as possible.
 '''
 icon = "images/Hiero-Icon-Timeline-2.svg"